-Here are the steps to make and bake these cookies.
+Here is how to make and bake these butterscotch chocolate chip cookies.

-STEP 2: Preheat the oven at 350F.
-Line the cookie sheets with parchment paper.
-Then, mix the dry ingredients together.
+STEP 5: Prep.
+Preheat the oven to 350°F. Meanwhile, line 2 cookie sheets with parchment paper.

-That is okay.
-Use 1oz cookie scoop and scoop 12 cookie dough balls per cookie sheet.
-Bake for 9-11 minutes.
-When baked small, they won't be as chewy in the center.
+Yes you can.
+Use a small cookie scoop to scoop 12 cookie dough balls per cookie sheet.
+Bake for 8-11 minutes.

 Storing and Freezing

-Store these butterscotch chocolate chip cookies in an airtight container at room temperature.
-They will last up to 5 days.
+Store the butterscotch chocolate chip cookies at room temperature in an air-tight container such as a zip lock bag up to 5 days.

-Freeze these baked cookies in an airtight container up to 30 days.
-Thaw on the counter or warm in the microwave slightly before eating.
+Freeze the baked cookies in an airtight container, such as a freezer bag, and freeze up to 30 days.
+Thaw for 1-2 hours before eating.